IMJLA/Export-Permission/docs/en-US/Export-Permission.ps1.md

 ## DESCRIPTION
 Benefits:
-- Generates reports that are easy to read for everyone
+- Presents complex nested permissions and group memberships in a report that is easy to read
 - Provides additional information about each user such as Name, Department, Title
 - Multithreaded with caching for fast results
+- Works as a scheduled task
 - Works as a custom sensor script for Paessler PRTG Network Monitor (Push sensor recommended due to execution time)

 Supports these scenarios: